 kingle@metrostate.edu

-Many have joked that every other version of Windows is a good one - people liked XP but not Vista, 7 but not 8.
-Now Microsoft has leapfrogged 9 and gone straight to 10.
-You probably see a pop-up asking to upgrade every time you turn on your computer, but is it worth making the jump right away?
+Many have joked that every other version of Windows is a good one—people liked XP but not Vista, 7 but not 8.
+Now, Microsoft has leapfrogged 9 and gone straight to 10.
+You probably see a pop-up asking you to upgrade every time you turn on your computer, but is it worth making the jump right away?

 First, you should know that upgrading now may cause problems on campus.
-Metropolitan State University’s Wi-Fi network isn’t playing nice with Windows 10 yet, so early adopters will need to use StarLAN (which requires a new login every 4 hours) to get online.
-With that in mind, the official ITS recommendation is “please wait a bit.”
-(And remember, ITS can’t provide tech support on your personal devices.)
+Metropolitan State University’s Wi-Fi network isn’t playing nice with Windows 10 yet, so early adopters will need to use StarLAN, which requires a new login every four hours, to get online.
+With that in mind, the official Information Technology Services (ITS) recommendation is “please wait a bit.”
+And remember, ITS can’t provide tech support on your personal devices.

 If you’re OK with that, the changes aren’t too shocking.
 Windows 10 feels a lot like Windows 7, with design inspiration taken from Windows 8.
 The Start menu has returned to the bottom-left corner.
 You can resize and rearrange programs easily, without the constant pressure to go full-screen.
 Some good ideas are borrowed from competitors: managing multiple desktops in Task View is basically how Mission Control works on Mac, and the notification center is the same thing you see when swiping down from the top on an Android or iPhone.